-Class and equality
+Class and Equality

 An allegory is a story with a hidden moral or political meaning.
 In the novella, the allegory is used to explore life during the Russian revolution.
 Orwell wants to explore the class struggle and uses Mr Jones to represent the Tsar.
 Both the Tsar and Mr Jones are shown to be poor leaders.
-Mr Jones forgets to feed the animals and he takes their eggs and milk.
+Mr Jones forgets to feed the animals and takes their eggs and milk.
 In the book, the animals are always reminded of Mr Jones as a warning of what they could go back to – being mistreated.

-Because of the unfair treatment, the animals revolt against Mr Jone which represents the actions of the communists in 1917.
+Because of the unfair treatment, the animals revolt against Mr Jones which represents the actions of the communists in 1917.
 For a while after the revolution, we see equality between the animals while they work together to support the same goal.
 However, just like Stalin’s leadership in the 1920s, we start to see a class divide again.
 Instead of Mr Jones or the Tsar at the top of the class system, the pigs are in charge!
 The rest of the animals are no better off as they are no longer equal.

 Exam focus: When the animals are united, they succeed.
 Consider what Orwell wants us to think of equality and dictators.

 In ‘Animal Farm’, Orwell explores the theme of power and control.
 At the start, the animals gain power over Mr Jones but this is short-lived as the pigs slowly take control.
-Napoleon is an example of how someone wanting power can affect everyone else.
+Napoleon is an example of how someone wanting to seize power can affect everyone else.
 He pretends that the decisions he makes are for the animals, but really they are for selfish reasons.
-Napoleon steals milk and apples, lies about snowball and changes the Commandments so that he can do what he wants.
+Napoleon steals milk and apples, lies about Snowball and changes the Commandments so that he can do what he wants.
 We also see power and violence linked closely.
 For example, Napoleon uses his dogs and guns to intimidate others.

 Exam focus: Try to jot down any similarities between Napoleon and Stalin as leaders.
 What warnings might Orwell be giving the reader?